 We expect the conduct and treatment at our events to resemble the very best conduct seen anywhere else and we do not think it will get in anyone’s way of participating and enjoying themselves.
 Nevertheless, for clarity and for everyone’s comfort, you should always:

-- Be sure you have a person’s consent before you photograph or record
+- Be sure you have a person’s consent before you photograph or record them.

-- Be respectful of other people’s personal space and physical This includes ensuring you have their consent to embrace them.
+- Be respectful of other people’s personal space and physical comfort.
+This includes ensuring you have their consent to embrace them.

-- Be respectful in all forums and discussions, but particularly those that may relate to issues of discrimination or It is your responsibility to participate in such things in a respectful manner and be considerate of all attendees.
+- Be respectful in all forums and discussions, but particularly those that may relate to issues of discrimination or representation.
+It is your responsibility to participate in such things in a respectful manner and be considerate of all attendees.

 - Bear in mind that anyone on their way to an event or presentation, already engaged in an activity, or even just eating, may be indisposed!
-Approaching them, making a request or starting a conversation may give the impression to others that they are free to socialise and encourage more interactions that further interact from what they were doing!
-We recommend approaching guests and event participants in contexts where they are clearly
+Approaching them, making a request or starting a conversation may give the impression to others that they are free to socialise and encourage more interactions that further detract from what they were doing!
+We recommend approaching guests and event participants in contexts where they are clearly available.

 This document is inspired by and draws upon conduct codes from the Geek Feminism Wiki